-On August 28, 2018, the FASB issued 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement", which modifies the disclosure requirements in ASC 820, Fair Value Measurement.
+In August 2018, the FASB issued ASU 2018-13, "Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement", which modifies the disclosure requirements in ASC 820, Fair Value Measurement.
 This guidance is effective for fiscal years beginning after December 15, 2019, which will be the Company's first quarter of fiscal 2021, with early adoption permitted.
-The Company is currently evaluating the impact of the adoption of this standard on its related disclosures.
+The Company does not expect this standard to have a material impact on the Company's consolidated financial statements.

-On June 20, 2018, the FASB issued ASU 2018-07, which simplifies the accounting for share-based payments granted to nonemployees for goods and services.
+In June 2018, the FASB issued ASU 2018-07, which simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under the ASU, most of the guidance on such payments to nonemployees would be aligned with the requirements for share-based payments granted to employees.
-For public companies, the standard will be effective for the first interim reporting period within annual periods beginning after December 15, 2018, which will be the Company's first quarter of fiscal 2020, with early adoption permitted.
-The new standard must be adopted using a modified retrospective transition with a cumulative effect adjustment recorded to opening retained earnings as of the initial adoption date.
-The adoption of this guidance will not have a material impact on the Company's consolidated financial statements.
+The Company adopted ASU 2018-07 during the first quarter of fiscal 2020.
+The adoption of this guidance did not have an impact on the Company's consolidated financial statements.